 A model explaining depression suggests explanatory style plays a big part.

-Explanatory style can be categorised into three dimensions:
+Explanatory style can be categorized into three dimensions:

 - Personal: Me or Not Me